dfhsingh/LLM-Debate-Orchestrator/README.md

    \# Set the debate topic and duration
    ROUNDS \= 2
    TOPIC \= "The feasibility of achieving AGI before 2030."

+   *Also refer curated list of topics

    *Note on Local Models (e.g., Ollama):* If using Ollama, change the API\_URL to http://localhost:11434/v1/chat/completions, leave API\_KEY blank, and ensure the require\_json payload format matches your local server's expectations.